Overcoming anxiety after a narcissistic relationship.

 You may not have suffered from anxiety before you met your ex-narcissist, not all will experience this.
 However, a lot will.
-With all the manipulative mind games the narcissist plays it leaves you so confused you no longer know your own mind.
-You question everything and anything, yet you have no answers.
+With all the manipulative mind games the narcissist plays, it leaves us so confused we no longer know our own mind.
+We can question everything and anything, yet you have still no answers.

 Anxiety has many causes, been with a narcissist can be one of them, so here’s some information on anxiety, how it feels and some self-help steps.

-You may reach for wine or any alcohol.
-One or two glasses is absolutely fine, when your doing one or two bottles it’ll not help.
+You may reach for the wine or any alcohol.
+One or two glasses is absolutely fine, and when you are doing one or two bottles, it’ll not help.
 You’ll just feel worse in the morning, not be as productive in the day, feel worse in the evening then you’ll grab the wine again, you’re not alone in this.

 Rational anxiety, Have you ever nearly been in a car accident.
 You tense up your Heart starts to race.
-Then the danger passes no accident happened and you start to calm down.
-This is a reaction to an event that almost happened and if you nearly got hit by a car it’s a rational reaction.
+Then the danger passes no accident happened, and you begin to calm down.
+This is a reaction to an event that almost happened, and if you nearly got hit by a car, it’s a rational reaction.

-Anxiety comes from a reflection of your own thoughts this can stem from guilt, anger, depression, you could have these too.
+Anxiety comes from a reflection of your own thoughts.
+This can stem from guilt, anger, depression, and you could have these too.
 It is all the thought process the narcissist has left you with.
-You can take simple easy steps to adjust your thought process.
-Once you do this you will see it getting easier and breaking the cycle for yourself.
+You can take simple, easy steps to adjust your thought process.
+Once you do this, you will see it getting easier and breaking the cycle for yourself.

 Three more self-help steps to stop anxiety symptoms.

-Step Two get a good photo on your screen saver one that Makes you smile and think positive, look at it focus on it and remember those good thoughts
+Step Two get a good photo on your screen saver one that Makes you smile and think positive, look at its focus on it and remember those good thoughts.

 Step Three close your eyes, count down from 30 if a random negative thought enters your head go back up to 30 try and find positive thought only.

 Overcoming your mindset after a toxic relationship and changing your mindset to a positive one will help you break the anxiety the narcissist left you with.
-Believe in yourself you can do it.
+Believe in yourself, and you can do it.
 You changed the way you thought for them, now change it for you.